Noise Levels in Slabtown, Portland, OR | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 1,923 Slabtown residents, or 62.8%, live above that level.
 By land area, 82.1% of Slabtown is above 55 dBA.

 Average noise levels for Slabtown residents, grouped by direction from the center of Slabtown.
-Southern Slabtown carries the highest population-weighted average; Western Slabtown carries the lowest.
-Just 12% of residents in Western Slabtown live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Southern Slabtown.
+The highest population-weighted average is in northeastern Slabtown; the lowest is in western Slabtown, where just 46% of residents live in blocks above the EPA's 55 dBA threshold, three-quarters of the share in the loudest section.

 Central Slabtown